slowernews/wisdom-tldr/chapters/introduction.md

 > *"A vida é a constante oscilação entre a ânsia de ter e o tédio de possuir."  -- Schopenhauer*
 > *"We will only have work-life balance when we feel safe at home and feel safe at work."  -- Simon Sinek*
 > *"The literal meaning of life is whatever you’re doing that prevents you from killing yourself."  -- Albert Camus*
+> *"The most extraordinary thing in the world is an ordinary man and an ordinary woman and their ordinary children."  -- G.K.
+Chesterton*

 - basically your job here on earth is to make 1-2-3 decisions in your life extremely well, and the rest is a rounding error.
 -->